 Michelle has extensive experience with class action proceedings in Canada, particularly in the areas of consumer protection claims, competition claims and banking-related claims.
 Her class action defence practice has covered a wide range of industries and she has represented retailers, financial institutions, aviation companies, manufacturers, and telecommunication companies.
 She has acted as arbitral counsel both domestically and internationally in several commercial arbitrations in a wide range of industries, including complex contractual disputes and commercial lease disputes.
-She also has specialized experience with complex commercial litigation, corporate governance, advertising / competition law, plans of arrangement and inter-jurisdictional evidentiary matters (including obtaining and enforcing Letters Rogatory or Letters of Request).
+She also has specialized experience with complex commercial litigation, corporate governance, advertising / competition law, plans of arrangement, privacy law (including access to information requests), and inter-jurisdictional evidentiary matters (including obtaining and enforcing Letters Rogatory or Letters of Request).

 Michelle has appeared as counsel before the Court of Appeal for British Columbia, the Supreme Court of British Columbia, and the Youth Justice (Criminal) Court.
 She also has appeared as counsel before both domestic and international arbitration tribunals.